 According to the kids, it turned out AMAZING!

-Because it is summertime, I found the syrup and the spun sugar prepackaged cotton candy at the grocery store in the summer seasonal section.
+Because it is summertime, I found the pink syrup and the spun sugar prepackaged cotton candy at my local Kroger grocery store in the summer seasonal section.

-My boys were ecstatic when I came home with the ingredients.
+My boys were ecstatic when I came home with these simple ingredients.
 This was great bonding with my boys.

 After all, we are talking cotton candy!